idkhidden/PeExplorer/README.md

 Simple PE Explorer That List All The Sections and Adresses

 # HOW TO USE
-• Put The PE In A Specific Folder
+• Put The PE In A Specific Folder</br>
 • Launch The PE Explorer</br>
 • Enter The Target PE Name</br>